Skip to main content

 In the context of English contract law, a non-circumvention obligation is analysed under both the law of contract and, where applicable, the doctrine of restraint of trade.
 The agreement is binding as a contract once offer, acceptance, and consideration are established.
 Where the non-circumvention clause imposes a broad restriction on commercial dealings, the courts may additionally assess it against the restraint of trade doctrine to determine whether it goes further than is reasonably necessary to protect the First Party’s legitimate business interest in receiving its introduction fee.

-Non-circumvention agreements are particularly common in the following sectors in England and Wales: mergers and acquisitions, where investment banks, corporate finance boutiques, and independent advisers introduce buyers and sellers; real estate brokerage, where agents introduce purchasers to off-market properties and must be protected against direct dealing; import and export, where trade intermediaries connect exporters with overseas buyers and need protection for their commercial relationships; technology licensing and intellectual property deals, where patent brokers and IP intermediaries facilitate technology transfers; and private equity and venture capital, where finders and placement agents introduce investors to fund managers or portfolio companies.
+Non-circumvention agreements are particularly common in the following sectors in England and Wales: mergers and acquisitions, where investment banks, corporate finance boutiques, and independent advisers introduce buyers and sellers; real estate brokerage, where agents introduce purchasers to off-market properties and must be protected against direct dealing; import and export, where trade intermediaries connect exporters with overseas buyers and need protection for their commercial relationships; technology licensing and intellectual property deals, where patent brokers and IP intermediaries support technology transfers; and private equity and venture capital, where finders and placement agents introduce investors to fund managers or portfolio companies.

 A well-structured non-circumvention agreement clearly identifies the categories of contacts and opportunities covered, the period of protection (which typically runs from the date of each introduction), and the remedy for breach — which may include a finder’s fee, damages for lost profit, or injunctive relief.
 It is most effective when combined with a confidentiality clause that protects the identities of introduced contacts from being shared with third parties, preventing indirect circumvention.